salmiah-ls/OpenStreetMap-data-scraping-and-Folium-visualization/README.md

-# Title
-Data Scraping from OpenStreetMap (OSM) and Data Visualisation with Folium
+## Data Scraping from OpenStreetMap (OSM) and Data Visualisation with Folium

-# Desription

-In this repository, I will show some tutorials for collecting (scraping) data from OpenStreetMap (OSM) and visualise the data using Folium in Jupyter Notebook - study case: Medical Facilities in Bali, Indonesia.
+This repository contains tutorial how to collect (scrap) data from OpenStreetMap (OSM) and visualize the data using Folium in Jupyter Notebook (Python).

+I collect data of medical facilities (hospital, clinic, doctors, dentist, and pharmacy) in Bali, Indonesia.
+The data contains name of the medical facility, type, and coordinates in latitude and longitude.
+The scraped data is saved in a csv file and then displayed in simple html page.
+All the code was done in Jupyter Notebook (Python).